Food and training to support immunity

 Runners of all abilities can factor this guidance into long training runs.

-What food to eat?
+What is the best food to eat?

 Get the balance right.
 Which is something I say all the time to my nutrition clients.